marcelotduarte/cx_Freeze/doc/src/faq.rst

 that paths longer than this would not resolve and errors would result.

-Support for long paths is enabled for executables built in **cx_Freeze** as long as the administrator activate the "Enable Win32 long paths" group policy or sets ``LongPathsEnabled`` to ``1`` in the registry key ``HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem``.
+Support for long paths is enabled for executables built in **cx_Freeze** as long as the administrator activates the "Enable Win32 long paths" group policy or sets ``LongPathsEnabled`` to ``1`` in the registry key ``HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem``.